 Multiple conditions, as mentioned below, can affect hyperinflated life expectancy.

-- Emphysema – In this respiratory condition, air sacs become enlarged and destroyed, leading to breathing difficulties.
+• Emphysema – In this respiratory condition, air sacs become enlarged and destroyed, leading to breathing difficulties.

-- Chronic Bronchitis – In this condition, the main airways in the lungs, called bronchi, become narrowed and clogged.
+• Chronic Bronchitis – In this condition, the main airways in the lungs, called bronchi, become narrowed and clogged.

-- Bronchiolitis – It is a respiratory condition in which the smallest of the airways are inflamed.
-This is typically found in infants or children under 2 years.
+• Bronchiolitis – It inflames the smallest airways in the lungs, a condition typically found in infants or children under 2 years old.

 What are the Symptoms of Hyperinflated Lungs?